+Short answer: Yes!
 Many people believe that mastering the piano can only be achieved through traditional acoustic pianos, overlooking the potential of MIDI keyboards.
-This misconception stems from the idea that the tactile experience and sound quality of an acoustic piano are irreplaceable.
+This misconception stems from the idea that the tactile experience, hammer action and sound quality of a grand piano are irreplaceable.
 However, MIDI keyboards provide a versatile platform for learning and creating music, equipped with features that can enhance your practice sessions, such as virtual sound libraries and recording capabilities.
 By dispelling this myth, aspiring musicians can appreciate the benefits of using a MIDI keyboard without feeling limited by conventional expectations.

 This article will explore the feasibility of learning piano on a MIDI keyboard, detailing its benefits, potential drawbacks, and how you can get started.